-- The patient safety incident risks for SHSC have been profiled using \organisational data between 3.1.1 the years 2020 to 2023 from: - Patient safety incident investigation reports, including \\S42's SEA's and 48hr reports. - Ulysses incident reports. - · Complaint's themes. - Coroner's findings including prevention of future death notifications. - Mortality Structured Judgement Reviews and the \\\Learning Disabilities and Autism Mortality Review Process (LeDeR). - Staff survey results. - \A number of incidents profiled included incidents reported by Sheffield Treatment and Recovery team (START) it should be noted that these services are no longer commissioned from SHSC. \\In 2023 the delegated duties for Safeguarding Adults were handed back to the Local Authority. \\\Firshill Rise, Learning Disability Inpatient Facility closed in 2021. - 3.1.2 Incident types, recurrence and severity were explored, together with careful consideration of safety improvement opportunities and knowledge, together with plans and interventions already in place. - 3.1.3 A range of staff, including leads for each of the above data collection systems and members of the Clinical Quality & Safety Group, were consulted and a prioritised list of incidents for the next 18 months was agreed. - The review also highlighted areas which required the collation of further intelligence to inform subsequent plans which included data related to ethnicity and gender diversity. - 3.1.5 In the years ahead, SHSC will seek ongoing data and insight from stakeholders to inform potential future categories for local patient safety incident investigation and system improvement. - 3.1.6 Key stakeholders have been consulted throughout the process to agree the identified priorities and SHSC Patient Safety Incident Response Plan including:
+- 3.1.1 The patient safety incident risks for SHSC have been profiled using \organisational data between the years 2020 to 2023 from: - Patient safety incident investigation reports, including \\S42's SEA's and 48hr reports. - Ulysses incident reports. - Complaints' themes. - Coroner's findings including prevention of future death notifications. - Mortality Structured Judgement Reviews and the \\\Learning Disabilities and Autism Mortality Review Process (LeDeR). - Staff survey results.

+\A number of incidents profiled included incidents reported by the Sheffield Treatment and Recovery Team (START); it should be noted that these services are no longer commissioned from SHSC.

+\\In 2023 the delegated duties for Safeguarding Adults were handed back to the Local Authority.

+\\\Firshill Rise, Learning Disability Inpatient Facility closed in 2021.

+- 3.1.2 Incident types, recurrence and severity were explored, together with careful consideration of safety improvement opportunities and knowledge, together with plans and interventions already in place. - 3.1.3 A range of staff, including leads for each of the above data collection systems and members of the Clinical Quality & Safety Group, were consulted and a prioritised list of incidents for the next 18 months was agreed. - 3.1.4 The review also highlighted areas which required the collation of further intelligence to inform subsequent plans which included data related to ethnicity and gender diversity.
-- Commissioners

-- Members of staff

-- Board, Quality Assurance Committee and the Clinical Quality & Safety Group

-- Members of Partner organisations

-- Patient Safety Partners, patients and carers

-- The national patient safety team
+- 3.1.5 In the years ahead, SHSC will seek ongoing data and insight from stakeholders to inform potential future categories for local patient safety incident investigation and system improvement. - 3.1.6 Key stakeholders have been consulted throughout the process to agree the identified priorities and SHSC Patient Safety Incident Response Plan including: - Commissioners - Members of staff - Board, Quality Assurance Committee and the Clinical Quality & Safety Group - Members of Partner organisations - Patient Safety Partners, patients and carers - The national patient safety team

-3.2 Local patient safety risk profile
+3.2 SHSC patient safety risk profile

-3.2.1 Table 4 lists the local patient safety risks that fall within the national priority are
+3.2.1 Table 4 lists SHSC's patient safety risks that fall within the national priority:

 Table 4.
-Local patient safety risks that fall within national priorities

-National priority Incident type Specialty

-Never Events All All

-Learning from Death Where a patient death is All

-thought more likely than not to

-be due to problems in care

-Safeguarding Incidents All All

-Death of people with a Where a patient death is Community Learning

-Learning Disability and/or thought more likely than not to Disabilities

-Autism be due to problems in care

-Homicide due to Mental Where the death is All

-Illness perpetrated by a patient with

-an open episode of care with

-SHSC
+SHSC patient safety risks that fall within national priorities National priority Incident type Specialty Never Events All All Learning from Death Where a patient death is thought more likely than not to be due to problems in care All Safeguarding Incidents Where a serious incident is linked to safeguarding concerns and causes a Section 42 enquiry Where there are safeguarding concerns in relation to a patient death and this causes a Safeguarding Adult Review All Death of people with a Learning Disability and/or Autism Where a patient death is thought more likely than not to be due to problems in care Community Learning Disabilities Homicide due to Mental Illness Where the death is perpetrated by a patient that has an open episode of care with SHSC, or has had, within the preceding 6 months.
+All

 Table 5.
-Criteria for defining top local patient safety risks.
+Criteria for defining top internal patient safety risks:

+Criteria Considerations

-Table 5.
-Chiena for defining top local patient safe Criteria Considerations Potential Harm People: physical, psychological, loss of trust (patients, family, caregivers) Service delivery: impact on quality and delivery of healthcare services; impact on capacity Public confidence: including political attention and media coverage Likelihood Persistence of the riskFrequencyPotential to escalate
+Potential Harm People: physical, psychological, loss of trust (patients, family, caregivers).

+Service delivery: impact on quality and delivery of healthcare services; impact on capacity.

+Public confidence: including political attention and media coverage.

+Likelihood Persistence of the risk.

+Frequency.

+Potential to escalate.

-3.2.2 The current local top ten patient safety risks for SHSC as identified via the analysis described in section 3.1 are presented in table 6 below.
+3.2.2 The current internal top five patient safety risks for SHSC as identified via the analysis described in section 3.1 are presented in table 6 below.